It’s that time of year when we start thinking about back to school and children’s eyewear.

 Lenses made from Trivex are very chemical resistant.
 They are even resistant to acetone.
 Polycarbonate is not resistant to acetone.
 Under normal conditions, Trivex is resistant to most commonly used household and optical cleaners and solvents.
 Cleaners such as Windex and alcohol are safe to use on Trivex.

-Trivex lenses due not have the internal stress that is associated with most polycarbonate lenses.
+Trivex lenses do not have the internal stress that is associated with most polycarbonate lenses.
 This is due to the way Trivex lenses are manufactured.
 Internal stress can cause lens breakage and is often referred to as birefringence.
 Birefringence can blur vision.
 The lack of internal stress makes Trivex a perfect choice for drilled and grooved rimless.
 Trivex does not crack around drill holes like polycarbonate.
 These cracks are often called “spider cracks.”
 Lenses in a drill mount sometimes experience hole elongation.
 This is due to the flexing and stress that happens to the lens.
 This can cause lenses to become loose and cause the frame to get out of adjustment.
 Trivex lenses retain their shape and are not subject to hole elongation.

 Trivex lenses provide 100% UV blockage of both UV-A and UV-B radiation.
 This is inherent in the lens material.
 Trivex lenses are also very scratch resistant.
 This is especially important when comparing Trivex and polycarbonate for kids.
 I have read some literature that puts Trivex’s scratch resistance at twice that of polycarbonate!